syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Getting datasource using instance

-To get the `datasource` from the Syncfusion Blazor DropDownList component instance, you can use the DataSource property of the component.
+To get the datasource from the Syncfusion Blazor DropDownList component instance by using the `DataSource` property of the component.
 Here's an example of how you can get the data source when a button is clicked.

-In the following example, the DropDownList component is rendered with a list of object as the data source.
-When the button is clicked, method is called and the data source is obtained using the DataSource property of the DropDownList instance.
+In the following example, the DropDownList component is rendered with a list of objects as the data source.
+When the button is clicked, `GetDataSource` method is called and the data source is obtained using the `DataSource` property of the DropDownList instance.

 {% highlight cshtml %}